developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 When specifying links, the package and activity parameters can be used to launch the URL with a specific app, such as Mozilla Mobile browser.
 If no activity is specified, EHS will open the link using the default browser.

-<b>Note</b>: Package names may vary from one Android version to another.
+<b>Note</b>: Package names might vary from one Android version to another.

 #### Application Example